-I focus on more than just obedience—it's about creating a balanced, functional, and enjoyable relationship between you and your dog.
+I focus on more than just obedience.
+I take a holistic approach to creating a balanced, functional, and enjoyable relationship between you and your dog.
+Think of it like relationship coaching.
 When your dog understands what’s expected, feels secure in their environment, and can navigate the world with confidence, life becomes easier and more fun for both of you.
-Training isn’t just about solving problems but about giving you and your dog the skills to live together harmoniously.
+Training isn’t just about solving problems but about giving your dog and you the skills and confidence to live together harmoniously.

 Every dog/human combo is different, and training should reflect that.
 I tailor my approach to each dog’s unique needs, temperament, and motivations, while making sure training fits into your daily routine and also feels right to you.